openbmc/docs/architecture/user-management.md

    This is to prevent IPMI_NULL_USER from being created as an actual user.
 This is needed as NULL user with NULL password in IPMI can't be added as an entry from Unix user-management point of it.
-2. Adding / removing a user name from 'ipmi' Group role must force a Password change to the user.
-This is needed as adding to the 'ipmi' Group of existing user requires clear text password to be stored in encrypted form.
-Similarly when removing a user from IPMI group, must force the password to be changed as part of security measure.
-3. IPMI spec doesn't support groups for the user-management.
+2. IPMI spec doesn't support groups for the user-management.
 Hence the same can be implemented through OEM Commands, thereby creating a user in IPMI with different group roles.
-4. Do not use 'Set User Name' IPMI command to extend already existing non-ipmi group users to 'ipmi' group.
+3. Do not use 'Set User Name' IPMI command to extend already existing non-ipmi group users to 'ipmi' group.
 'Set User Name' IPMI command will not be able to differentiate between new user request or request to extend an existing user to 'ipmi' group.
 Use OEM Commands to extend existing users to 'ipmi' group.